Soccer-Juventus opponent Ferencvaros may have been exposed to coronavirus | Sports-Games

 Ujpest played league leaders and arch rival Ferencvaros on Oct.
 24. It was not immediately clear whether Ferencvaros players might have been affected as Ujpest spokeswoman Sandra Galambos declined to speculate on where the infection at her club had arrived from.

 She added Ujpest did everything in their power to stop the further spread, including a unilateral cancellation of games.
-Ferencvaros did not reply to repeated requests for comment.
-Asked earlier this week about a potential spread of the virus at the club, they said they complied with all regulations as "protecting lives was the top priority".
+Asked earlier this week about a potential spread of the virus at the club, Ferencvaros said they complied with all regulations as "protecting lives was the top priority".

 Ujpest already faced difficulty in the last round of league fixtures as only seven players tested negative for COVID-19, filling the squad with youngsters to avoid sanctions by the league, which does not allow cancelling games due to infections.
 By Tuesday, 23 of 25 Ujpest players tested positive, as did several youth players.